AndersDJohnson/express-views-dom/README.md

 then re-call your `render` function on it.
 The last argument to `render` is a shared object so you can pass data to the new call.

-Here is an example of a basic layout system:
+Here is an example of a basic layout system (if you're serious, consider [express-views-dom-layouts]):

 "views/home.html":
 ```html